 Reaction & Thoughts:

-Sprawling, hugely popular epic — not just a box office hit, but one of the highest grossing films of all-time.
+Sprawling, hugely popular epic — not just a massive box office hit, but one of the most popular films of all-time.
+Doctor Zhivago was also a critical success, one of the best-reviewed movies of the decade.

 Thankfully, most of the supporting characters are fascinating.
 My favorite is Komarovsky, played by Rod Steiger (In the Heat of the Night).
 You never know what he’s going to do next.
 Steiger does a great job bringing a very strange character to life.
 Tom Courtenay (The Dresser) is excellent as the conflicted Pascha.
 Courtenay impressed me on every level.
 Sir Ralph Richardson (Dragonslayer) is Zhvago’s adoptive father, and Sir Alec Guinness (Star Wars) plays Zhivago’s half-brother.

-Maurice Jarre’s majestic score — specifically “Lara’s Theme” — quickly became one of the most famous movie scores of all-time.
+Maurice Jarre’s (A Passage to India) majestic score — specifically “Lara’s Theme” — quickly became one of the most famous movie scores of all-time.
 Naysayers call it “elevator’s music,” but it is indeed a lovely melody.
-Everybody agrees that Freddie Young’s cinematography and John Box’s sets are superb — the movie isn’t pretty, it’s breathtaking!
+Everybody agrees that Freddie Young’s (Ryan’s Daughter) cinematography and John Box’s (Lawrence of Arabia) sets are superb — the movie isn’t pretty, it’s breathtaking!

 Conclusions & Final Thoughts: